ManixI/ludumDare54/issues.md

 ## notes ##
 Don't do grid based platforms, use original linked list.
 Grid severely limits platforms abilities to reference each other, bad for rng generation outlined in proposal

-Limit each list of platforms in array to band it can spawn in 32x32 pixels seems a good size for a single block size many objects like spikes, etc will need to be 1x2 at that size spikes and platforms handled as background tiles, powerups and other enemies handled as sprites camera should fix on player location, with player having a fixed speed rather then player following camera, need to modify how missiles work of go this path only check collision for enemies if they are on screen
+~~Limit each list of platforms in array to band it can spawn in~~

+32x32 pixels seems a good size for a single block size many objects like spikes, etc will need to be 1x2 at that size spikes and platforms handled as background tiles, powerups and other enemies handled as sprites

+camera should fix on player location, with player having a fixed speed rather then player following camera, need to modify how missiles work of go this path only check collision for enemies if they are on screen

+player now clips though corner of platforms when falling down instead of bonking, updated platform sprite needs to reflect this